dolphin-emu/dolphin/AndroidSetup.md

 Most dependencies for the Android project are supplied by Gradle automatically.
 However, Android platform libraries (and a few Google-supplied supplementary libraries) must be downloaded through the Android package manager.

-1. Launch the Android SDK Manager from the commandline by executing `<sdk-path>/tools/android`, or by clicking on its icon in Android Studio's main toolbar:
+1. Launch the Android SDK Manager by clicking on its icon in Android Studio's main toolbar:
 ![Android Studio Package Icon][package-icon]
-2. At the bottom of the window, click "Deselect All", and then "Updates".
+2. Install or update the SDK Platform.
+Choose the API level selected as [compileSdkVersion](Source/Android/app/build.gradle#L5).
-3. Install or update the following packages:
+3. Install or update the SDK Tools.
+CMake, LLDB and NDK.
+If you don't use android-studio, please check out https://github.com/Commit451/android-cmake-installer.

-* SDK Platform, under "Android 5.0.1 (API 21)".
-This will allow compiling apps that target Lollipop.
-* Android Support Repository
-* Android Support Library
-* Google Repository

 In the future, if the project targets a newer version of Android, or use newer versions of the tools/build-tools packages, it will be necessary to use this tool to download updates.